CascadesCarnivoreProject/Carnassial/README.md

 ### History
 Carnassial is named for [carnassials](https://en.wikipedia.org/wiki/Carnassial) as its function is analogous (though unfortunately it lacks the teeth's self-sharpening properties).

 Carnassial began as a substantial overhaul of Timelapse 2.0 for improved code quality and sufficient flexibility to accomodate typical carnivore studies.
 [Timelapse 2.1](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage) includes several months of the initial Carnassial coding effort but is now diverged.

 ### Alternatives
 The need to analyze remote camera data is a common one.
 In addition to Carnassial and Timelapse we're aware of [CPW Photo Warehouse​](http://cpw.state.co.us/learn/Pages/ResearchMammalsSoftware.aspx) and [eMammal](http://emammal.si.edu/).
 Key differences are

 * Carnassial is fully free whilst CPW Photo Warehouse​ requires a Microsoft Access license (and permissions configuration).
 Carnassial is more flexible and smoother in data entry but presently lacks equivalents to CPW's station information, occupancy analysis, and mark recapture analysis.
 [CritterShell](https://github.com/CascadesCarnivoreProject/CritterShell) offers detection and occupancy analysis.
 * Carnassial is readily available.
 Obtaining the eMammal client requires a logon be issued, which can be hard to get.
 * Carnassial and Timelapse are broadly similar.
 As of March 2017 Carnassial offers faster analysis, more flexibility, and fewer defects than Timelapse.

-If you know of others please let us know.
+If you know of other analysis tools please let us know.

 ### Contacting the Carnassial Development Team
 Feel free to open new issues on Carnassial here on github.
 Or email us at carnassialdev@gmail.com.

 ### Development Environment
-Install [Visual Studio 2017 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer with the below options in addition to the defaults:
+Install [Visual Studio 2019 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer with the below options in addition to the defaults:

-* .NET 4.7.1 development and targeting
+* .NET 4.7.1 development tools
-* Visual C++ MFC for x86 and x64
+* C++ MFC for v142 build tools (x86 & x64)
+* C++/CLI support for v142 build tools
 * Common Tools -> GitHub Extension for Visual Studio

 Higher Visual Studio SKUs such as Enterprise are fine.
 After Visual Studio installation:

 * clone the repo locally through Visual Studio's Team Explorer or GitHub's clone or download options
 * install Visual StyleCop (Tools -> Extensions and Updates -> Online)